 6. What is the smallest group size that you will take?

-We don't recommend a group size larger than 25 for the High Elements.
+We recommend a group size of 10-25 people for a half day on the High Elements.

-We don't recommend a group size larger than 50 on the Low Elements.
+We recommend a group size of 10-30 people for a half day on the Low Elements.

 7. How much time do we need to set aside for a Challenge Course event?